BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Then, I will define the requirements, the limitations and the assumptions for the requested software.

 **Nomenclature**
+- **SA:** Structural Analysis
+- **SAE:** Structural Analysis Engineer (i.e. the user of the application)
+- **SAMM:** Structural Analysis Method/Module
+- **SC:** Structural Component
 - **FE:** Finite Element
 - **FEM:** Finite Element Model
 - **FEA:** Finite Element Analysis
 - **CAE:** Computer Aided Engineering
+- **FM:** Failure Mode
 - **RF:** Reserve Factor

 ## 2. Problem Definition: Stress Analysis of the Structural Components <a id='sec2'></a>

-There exist mainly two approaches in the inspection of the structural components:
+There exist mainly two approaches in the anaysis/inspection of the structural components (SCs):
-1. The analytical approach to inspect the components mainly based on the principles of *the strength of materials*, *fracture mechanics*, etc.
+1. The analytical approach to inspect the SCs mainly based on the principles of *the strength of materials*, *fracture mechanics*, etc.
-2. The finite element (FE) approach to inspect the components based on the numerical methods
+2. The finite element (FE) approach to inspect the SCs based on the numerical methods

 The former relies on the theoretical and experimental rules and data while the later performs numerical calculations based on some primitive physical laws.